Reed-CompBio/spras/docs/tutorial/beginner.rst

 single-value parameters in the same run block.
 Each unique combination runs once per algorithm.

+# TODO: add what a parameter is (maybe move this to a different section
-Each algorithm exposes its own set of parameters that control its optimization strategy.
+in intermediate.rst) Each algorithm exposes its own set of parameters that control its optimization strategy.
 Some algorithms have no adjustable parameters, while others include multiple tunable settings that influence how subnetworks are created.
 These parameters vary widely between algorithms and reflect the unique optimization techniques each method employs under the hood.

 (See :doc:`Pathway Reconstruction Methods <../prms/prms>` for
 information about algorithms and their parameters).